-Prior to admission to student teaching, candidates will be interviewed by a committee assembled by the Science Teacher Preparation program to assess their ability to speak extemporaneously about both Earth Science concepts and pedagogical issues.
+Prior to admission to student teaching, candidates will be interviewed by a committee to assess their ability to speak extemporaneously about both earth science concepts and pedagogical issues.
 Candidates who are not successful in this interview will be counseled on how to remedy deficiencies.
 Upon completion of the remediation another interview will be held.
 In the event that a candidate is unable to satisfy the interview component, the candidate will not advance to student teaching.